 Dandy, J.E.
 1969 'Watsonian Vice Counties of Great Britain', the Ray Society, London.

 The Survey is being undertaken by the Mycological Section of the Birmingham Natural History Society, and was started in 1965, at the suggestion of Dr.Nancy Montgomery, then of Birmingham University.

 An enthusiastic group of amateur and professional mycologists worked during the following fifteen years to produce the Fungus Flora of Warwickshire, which was published in 1980 by the British Mycological Society and edited by the late Malcolm Clark.
 The book is fully detailed, and devoted entirely to Fungi, including Lichens.

 It was obvious, even with the publication of the Flora that new species were still turning up, and that the Survey was well worth carrying on.
 Since 1980, nine supplements have been published in the Proceedings of the Birmingham Natural History Society.

-The group is still strong today, and enthusiastically carrying on the tradition, with forays, courses and other activities.
-New members continue to join us and, of course, are always welcome.
+The group is still strong today, and enthusiastically carrying on the tradition.
+New members continue to join us.

 Our digits.net web-counter has recorded:

 Design, construction and maintenance by Clare Hinchliffe.